erikkaincolor/afrotech-2024-feedback/README.md

   - The Hyper! beauty items at Figma’s event.
 Although they didn’t seem to be hiring en masse because they didn’t have a booth, their offsite event was amazing!
   - Costco could have gone further by giving away memberships and having diverse representation.

 - [x] Recruiters holding 30-minute conversations with attendees at booths made it challenging for others to engage.
 I can see limiting individual interactions to a few minutes to keep things moving.
 I'm concise when I'm well prepared so maybe that's what's needed.
 A panel on how to network!
-How to establish a foundation quickly, get to your asks out of the way from those wanting to help resourse-share and moving on.
+How to establish a connection or shared interest quickly, get your specific asks out of the way (from those wanting to help and to resourse-share) and moving on to the next booth.
 The follow-up on your own time can be more drawn out, but lines were indeed forming.

 <img src="america.jpg" alt="Comedian Bernie Mac looking dissapointed" width="400">